 If you are starting a new business in Nebraska, you may need to register with the Nebraska Department of Revenue.
 Registration is required if you will have employees, intend to engage in retail sales, renting/leasing tangible personal property, or will be providing services which are subject to sales tax.

-Note: A company registering for Nebraska Withholding Tax must provide its Federal Employer Identification Number (EIN).
+Note: A company registering for Nebraska Income Tax Withholding must provide its Federal Employer Identification Number (EIN).
 Register for a Federal identification number at the Internal Revenue Service (IRS) at 800‑829‑4933 or their website.

 A company that has no employees and simply provides a service may not need to register.
 See "Sales Tax on Services" and Regulation 1‑082, Labor Charges.
 If you are unsure, please contact the Department for additional information at 800‑742‑7474 (NE and IA) or 402‑471‑5729.
 You may also email your question.

-To apply for a Nebraska Identification Number, you must complete the Nebraska Tax Application, Form 20.
-If you indicate on your Form 20 that you will be collecting sales tax, you will be issued a Sales Tax Permit.
+To apply for a Nebraska Identification Number, you can either register online, or complete the Nebraska Tax Application, Form 20.
+If you indicate that you will be collecting sales tax, you will be issued a Sales Tax Permit.
 The permit must be displayed at each retail location.
-A separate Form 20 for each Nebraska retail location is required unless you are applying through the Streamlined Sales Tax Agreement.
+A separate applicaton for each Nebraska retail location is required unless you are applying through the Streamlined Sales Tax Agreement.
 If you want to request combined filing for two or more retail locations, you must complete the Nebraska Combined Filing Application, Form 11.